Digital marketing for doctors is important.

-Our business model is that we want to focus on healthcare and the expenses that are associated with it.
+Dr. Masood: Of course.
+So, our business model is, we want to focus on healthcare and the expenses that are associated with it.
 Especially if you want to get a minor procedure done like a bunion or hammer toe, most of those procedures nowadays are done in a hospital setting, which is a very expensive place to be.
 Patients are not happy being in hospitals.

 Our model is based on having an in-office surgical suite.
-We’re the only doctors in Vegas who offer that.
+We’re the only doctors in Vegas who offer this.
 It allows us to drastically cut down the cost of any surgical procedure by thousands of dollars.
-We focus mostly on performing minimal-incision surgery, which can reduce complex deformities — bunions, hammer toes, rear foot, and ankle problems, etc. — through a smaller incision.
+We focus mostly on performing minimal-incision surgery, which can reduce complex deformities (bunions, hammer toes, rear foot and ankle problems, etc.) through a smaller incision.

-If you reach out to a lot of the older podiatrists, they’re no longer using yellow pages or they’re not advertising in newspapers anymore.
-It’s all about your digital presence and conveying to patients, “Hey, you should choose us over our competition.”
+Dr. Masood: If you reach out to a lot of the older podiatrists, they’re no longer using yellow pages, or they’re not advertising in newspapers anymore.
+It’s all about your digital presence and conveying a message to patients that says, “Hey, you should choose us over our competition.”

-Well, hopefully we’ll be able to take a deep dive into your marketing efforts and give you some actionable strategies that you’ll be able to start to implement too.
+Alex: Well, hopefully we’ll be able to take a deep dive into your marketing efforts and give you some actionable strategies that you’ll be able to start implementing.

-I haven’t been practicing as long, but even in residency when you go to some of your podiatrists who are well established, they don’t necessarily need to do a lot of marketing.
+Dr. Masood: I haven’t been practicing as long, but even in residency, when you go to some of your podiatrists who are well established, they don’t necessarily need to do a lot of marketing.
 They update things here and there, but they’re not actually gaining any new patients.

 People who have done well, who have adapted to the online model of A/B testing, constantly marketing and constantly updating content, websites, blogs, pictures, etc. Those are the ones who are doing well in this environment that we have now.

-Digital marketing allows anyone — whether trying to enter into the space after just starting up or if they’ve been practicing for 25 years — regardless of the size of the budget, to be on equal playing fields.
-Small companies can easily and fairly compete with major corporations with a little bit of work.
+Alex: Well, digital marketing allows anyone, whether trying to enter into the space after just starting up or if they’ve been practicing for 25 years, to be on a similar playing field.
+That’s huge.
+Small companies can compete with major competitors with a little bit of work.

-However, consumers are certainly smarter nowadays.
-They understand the internet, they know how to use it, they know how to research it, and they know what looks modern and clean versus what looks like it hasn’t been updated since the 90s.
+Part of the reason why this is possible is that consumers are smarter nowadays.
+They understand the internet, they know how to use it, how to research it, and they know what looks modern and clean versus what looks like it hasn’t been updated since the 90s.

-I think having a web presence that has that balance of good modern design, ease of use, a good user experience so the consumer can find the info they want, without going over the top.
+Alex: I think having a web presence that has that balance of good modern design, ease of use, a good user experience so the consumer can find the info they want, without going over the top is a good start.

-When you’re talking about the medical industry, the medical aspects are going to come first before design elements.
+When you’re talking about digital marketing for doctors and the medical industry, the medical aspects are going to come first before the design elements.
 But your design should be a good balance of clean and easy to read.

-You certainly want to make sure that there’s a contrast in the font against the background, especially if you’re going to be working with patients who may be a little bit older.
-Make sure you don’t have fonts that are very light grays that don’t contrast with a white background.
+You certainly want to make sure that there’s a contrast between the font and the background, especially if you’re going to be working with patients who may be a little bit older.
+It’s a good idea to avoid light gray fonts that don’t stand out well against a white background.

-Obviously, mobile devices are where most of search traffic typically will come from.
-You always have that battle of small buttons and big thumbs.
-You should make sure that your mobile experience is designed in such a way that someone who might have a little more difficulty navigating is able to find the right web page and is able to navigate the site very easily.
+Obviously, mobile devices are where most of your search traffic typically will come from.
+You always have that battle of small buttons and big thumbs, right?
+So, you should make sure that your mobile experience is designed in such a way that someone who might have a little more difficulty navigating is able to find the right web page and is able to navigate the site very easily.

-I think the first question is to analyze it down into a few groups to set your priorities as far as what elements you want to promote.
-Maybe you want to promote the surgery, maybe you want to promote bunions.
-You want to have that contrast and understanding of what terms have high volume that will get you the search traffic, as well as what’s profitable.
+To do this properly, you need to figure out elements you want to promote.
+Maybe you want to promote surgery-related services.
+Maybe you want to provide information about bunions.
+You want to research what terms have high volume and high search traffic potential, as well as what’s profitable.

-The doctors will benefit because they get paid more by the insurance.
-On the other hand, we have to then buy our supplies for the surgery.
+The doctors benefit because they get paid more by the insurance.
+The downside is that we do have to buy our own supplies for the surgery.
 But if we do it in a reasonable way, we can actually make more money, see more patients, and save more time.
 That’s the minimal-incision portion of it.

-The other thing to focus on is, “What do podiatrists actually do that’s bread and butter?
-What brings in patients and generates income?”
-Those include ingrown nails, plantar fasciitis, diabetic wound care, fungal nails, hammer toes, bunions, Achilles tendonitis, etc.
+The other thing to focus on is, “What do podiatrists actually do?
+What is getting our patients in the door?”
+Typically, it’s ingrown nails, plantar fasciitis, diabetic wound care, fungal nails, hammer toes, bunions, Achilles tendonitis, etc.